Nest Hub (2nd Gen) review: Strange bedfellow

 At its core, the diminutive smart display is all about the 7-inch 1024x600 pixel screen, which is bright, vivid, and, most importantly, context-sensitive.
 It has a sensor along the top bezel that detects ambient light and translates it not just into a screen brightness value, but temperature, too.
 As a result, it blends perfectly into any room; in the near-pitch dark, this is about as close to pure black as a traditional LCD panel gets, and for that purpose, it's perfect for sticking next to the bed.

-It's hard to tell whether the Nest Hub was originally envisioned as a bedside companion or, like many products, Google just accepted that it became one for many people, but the second-gen version leans hard in that direction.
+It's hard to tell whether the Nest Hub was originally envisioned as a bedside companion or, like many products, Google just accepted that it became one for many people, but the second-generation version leans hard in that direction.
 It uses a version of the Soli radar originally found in the Pixel 4 series and has since made its way to the new Nest Thermostat to measure sleep patterns and quality without a camera.
 Google calls this Sleep Sensing, and it's a pretty interesting feature, though the accrued data feels about as useful and actionable as gleaned from a Fitbit or Apple Watch.

-Available as an opt-in and free as a preview for the first year — Google eventually hopes to tie it into a Fitbit Premium plan since it now owns the wearables maker — Sleep Sensing uses Soli to track how long and how well you sleep throughout the night.
+Available as an opt-in and free as a preview for through 2022 — Google eventually hopes to tie it into a Fitbit Premium plan since it now owns the wearables maker — Sleep Sensing uses Soli to track how long and how well you sleep throughout the night.

-The data output is barebones right now: once you go through the sign-up process, which included a quick calibration of the unit to ensure it can "see" you properly when the lights are out, it's presented on the Hub itself and in the Google Fit app.
+The data output is barebones at launch: once you go through the sign-up process, which included a quick calibration of the unit to ensure it can "see" you properly when the lights are out, it's presented on the Hub itself and in the Google Fit app.
 The processing takes a few minutes once you get out of bed, but the numbers I saw were pretty accurate, especially around when I got into bed versus when I actually fell asleep.

+Google updated the Nest Hub's software with some helpful changes to the Sleep Sensing feature in fall 2021.
+With the addition of sleep staging, you now will get information about your light, deep, REM and awake periods in the Duration and Quality screens.
+There was also an improvement to the sound detection by only showing things like coughs and snores from the calibrated sleep area with sound from outside of that space showing up in an "Other sounds" timeline.

 Whether you gain value from Google's Sleep Sensing feature depends on how committed you are to building better sleep habits.